 “MOBE offers a thirty-day, money back guarantee on certain products unless otherwise stated in the various product or service agreements.

 All subsequent subscription fees are nonrefundable as the benefits of the service are realized immediately upon payment.”

 When I say MOBE is expensive, it really is.
-Here’s what you’ll have to pay if you really want to go down this route:
+Here’s what you’ll pay if you go down this route:

 - Silver Masterclass – a one-off fee of $2,497

 - Gold Masterclass – a one-off fee of $4,997

 - Titanium Masterclass – a one-off fee of $8,997 plus $199 every month

 - Platinum Masterclass – a one-off fee of $14,997 plus $299 every month

 - Diamond Masterclass – a one-off fee of $29,997 plus $299 every month

 Yes, the highest membership is actually $3 away from $30,000 – is this crazy or what?